Dr Gianluca Memoli

 The Special Interest Group (SIG) for Acoustic Metamaterials (SIGAM) is concerned with the development of metamaterial devices to create control of sound and elastic wave vibration using subwavelength resonators.
 The SIG will also maintain an interest in related areas such as phononic crystal, and other structured media as well as treated acoustics in the broader sense to involve elastic metamaterials such as seismic and ground vibration devices.
 The SIG will also interface with the active electromagnetic metamaterials and antenna community to ensure that ideas flow freely from one area to the other.
 Applications to sound proofing, redirection of acoustic fields, lensing and negative refraction media will all fall within the initial remit of the SIG.
 The principal function of the SIGAM is to provide a forum for researchers, practitioners and users of acoustic metamaterials, covering analysis, modelling, design and validation, across all possible applications of acoustic metamaterials.
+The Group is linked to META-MAT.ORG and KTN Metamaterials Network.

 The UK has held a strong position internationally in metamaterials with much of the original impetus for the field coming from UK science.
 It is essential that this momentum be maintained and the SIGAM will take steps to: (i) increase the national profile and importance of acoustic (and elastic) metamaterials; (ii) increase the number of early career researchers in acoustic metamaterials and provide support for their career development; (iii) increase the number of contributions to journals and international conferences in acoustic metamaterials; and (iv) to promote joint meetings and activity between academia and industry.